 The role of price discounts in your brand positioning

-Your brand positioning is usually summed up with a positioning statement that you pull together at the end of the segmentation, targeting and positioning process.
 It covers target audience, frame of reference and your point of difference, based on the key benefit, the reason why and the reason to believe.

 Should you use price discounts as part of your strategy?

-For us, it really comes back to your market research and your understanding of what drives choice in the market.
+For us, it comes back to your market research and your understanding of what drives choice in the market.
 If trial is important, price discounts can be a great way to drive it.

 Price discounts - not always your choice

-Think of them in this case like the gravy you pour on to your Christmas turkey.
+Think of them in this case like the gravy you pour on your Christmas turkey.
 Price discounts add extra flavour to relatively “standard” products.

 But, if your product is more distinctive, then go more carefully with price discounts.
 Ask yourself, if the product is differentiated enough, wouldn’t shoppers buy it on that basis alone?
 Like an After Eight or a Ferrero Rocher, the price discount might help, but you know they’ll buy it eventually anyway.